Materials-Data-Science-and-Informatics/somesy/README.md

 **SoMeSy** (**So**ftware **Me**tadata **Sy**nc) is a CLI tool to keep project metadata organized and in sync.

 [I think the above part needs to be visible in the documentation page too (ie move under "description" or extend this section to be included).]: #

-Somesy (**so**ftware **me**tadata **sy**nc) is a CLI tool to avoid messy software project metadata by keeping it in sync.
+[Somesy (**so**ftware **me**tadata **sy**nc) is a CLI tool to avoid messy software project metadata by keeping it in sync.]:#

 ## Description

-Good metadata is important to preserve, dicover, reuse and credit software.
-Emerging best practices for [FAIR](https://www.go-fair.org/fair-principles/) software metadata require information to be added at different locations (e.g. tool and programming-language specific configuration files), according to different standards (e.g. [Citation.cff](https://citation-file-format.github.io/) or [Codemeta](https://codemeta.github.io/)) and with partial overlap between one another.
+To preserve, dicover, reuse and credit software, rich metadata is the key.
+Best practices for [FAIR](https://www.go-fair.org/fair-principles/) software require metadata to be present at different locations (e.g. tool and programming-language specific configuration files), and mapped according to different standards (e.g. [Citation.cff](https://citation-file-format.github.io/) or [Codemeta](https://codemeta.github.io/)).

-However, software is always in development - versions and maintainers can change, contributors come and go, the version number is regularly increased, the project can be moved to a different location.
-As a consequence software metadata is a moving target and needs to be frequently updated - in the various locations and in the different formats it is stored in.
-Doing this manual is _tedious, error-prone and time consuming_ frequently reulting in incomplete, ambiguous or contradicting metadata in software projects.
+Software is always in development - versions and maintainers can change, contributors come and go, the version number is regularly increased, the project can be moved to a different location.
+Consequently software metadata is a moving target and needs frequent updates.
+This can be _tedious, error-prone and time consuming_ if done manually.
+Then software project metadata is often rendered incomplete, ambiguous or contradictory over time.

 **SoMeSy automates management and synchronization of software project metadata.**

-_Avoid ambiguous and contradictory metadata by syncing metadata between different commonly used standards automatically!
-SoMeSy keeps your metadata in order, makes updating it easy and frees your time to focus on your actual work._
+_With using SoMeSy, you update your metadata easily and keep it in order.
+SoMeSy automatically syncs metadata between different commonly used standards and lets you focus on what matters to you: your actual work._

 [I would proopse to update the paragraph according to the following flow: ]: #
 [1. metadata is important - there is a variety of places where it needs to go ]: #